 Today, we review the Moen Arbor with MotionSense™ faucet.
-If you’re a parent like me, you spend a lot of time at home, cooking up gourmet grilled cheese sandwiches, hamburgers, mac &.
+If you’re a parent like me, you spend a lot of time at home, cooking for your children.
 You often find yourself working with meats, vegetables and just about every other type of food in your kitchen.
 Often, my family and I like to go to Costco and buy meat in bulk.
 When we do this, we need to separate the meat before freezing it and sometimes get the juices on our hands.
 Rather than risk contaminating everything that we touch, this faucet works great in keeping germs at bay.

-I must say that I’m very impressed with this faucet.
-The installation was relatively easy (you simply push each water connection into the terminal as far as you can and it locks into place and each of them are numbered so installation is almost foolproof), it functions perfectly, and best of all, it looks great.
+I must say that I’m very impressed with the Moen Arbor MotionSense™ faucet.
+The installation was relatively easy (you simply push each water connection into the terminal as far as you can and it locks into place and each of them are numbered so installation is almost foolproof), it functions perfectly, and most importantly, it looks great.

-I used to sell Cutco cutlery during my time in college (I practically have the entire set at home and yes, I consider myself a knife snob).
+I used to sell Cutco cutlery while enrolled in college (I practically have the entire set at home and yes, I consider myself a knife snob).
 It didn’t make sense to me until now, when one of our common phrases that we would use in suggesting the sale of the knives (and it worked) is, “Nice people like nice things.”
 This faucet is one of those “nice things” to own.

 The only complaints that I read about online are that the connection points to the terminal where the sensor relay is located for the water hoses, where you connect the faucet, can come undone if not properly and securely pushed in the time of installation.
 For me, I have had no such problem.

-We picked up our faucet with the Spot Resist™ stainless finish that resists fingerprints and water spots for a cleaner looking kitchen because keeping the kitchen looking clean with this faucet leaves one less thing to worry about.
-The finish looks great and we are really glad that we chose it.
+We chose our faucet with the Spot Resist™ stainless finish that resists fingerprints and water spots for a cleaner looking kitchen because keeping the kitchen looking clean with this faucet leaves one less thing to worry about.
+The finish looks great and we are really glad that we chose this finish.

 Overall, this is one of the best purchases that we’ve made since moving into our new home in November.
-Now, I don& and simply waving my hand to turn on the water flow from my faucet.
+Now, I am not frustrated when turning on and using my kitchen faucet any more and simply waving my hand to turn on the water flow from my faucet.
 In fact, sometimes I find myself at a friend’s house waving my hand over their faucet, expecting the water to turn on.
-We& and I habitually use it without thinking.
+8217;ve had this faucet less than a month and I&.
 It may be a costly investment at first, but it’s well worth the money and I highly recommend it.

 Have you purchased this faucet yourself?
 What do you think?
 Does it stand up to the hype?
 If you do not have this faucet, you plan on purchasing in the future?
-We would love to hear your thoughts.
+Please share your thoughts with us.